rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How tight exactly should the FEP be tensioned?**

 If it sounds like a snare drum when you lightly tap with a finger, it should be good enough.
 But since hearing is subjective, to be precise, you should use an audio analyzer to check; factory tensioned FEP film is around 350Hz, but anything between 250Hz to 375Hz is fine.
+[This](https://youtu.be/Yr_wtZqBfbQ) video shows how to tune/tension your FEP.

 **Why do I have to go through all this trouble to get the correct FEP tension?**